 The core of the Center’s work is disability awareness education.
-Its three principal programs are:
+Check out the teacher resources the Center offers.

-The National Health Information Center offers its annual list of health observances by month.
+Every year, the National Health Information Center offers an annual list of health observances by month.
 These are opportunities to educate others about health risks and conditions, and usually involve being able to obtain outreach and activity materials from the sponsoring organization for the event.